arduino/docs-content/content/learn/04.electronics/10.power-pins/power-pins.md

 author: 'José Bagur, Taddy Chung, Karl Söderby'
 ---

-Arduino boards can be powered in several ways; we can use dedicated **connectors** (USB ports and barrel jacks) or dedicated **pins**.
+Arduino boards can be powered in several ways; we can use dedicated **connectors** (USB ports, barrel jacks or battery connectors) or dedicated **pins**.
 One fundamental question that usually arises when using an Arduino board in real-life applications is what dedicated power connector or pin we should use.
 This article will describe the main characteristics and correct use of power pins and connectors of Arduino boards.

 ## Powering Alternatives